Learn about Blush and Gold with our latest interview!

 “The next steps for Blush and Gold is to find new ways to grow and come up with products that are not just products for us to sell but products that mean something to us as well.
 We don’t just create products for products sake, we want things that are going to be useful to us, ourselves to use – the wedding planner was useful to plan our own wedding, the baby journals if we have a family we’ll want to use those, and getting peace of mind through the body and soul journal and the lifestyle range, I think we want to create products that are useful to us and then we can see that they’ll be useful to other people in the future.”

 “It’s not just paper, I know that some people might think it’s just paper – it actually means really quite a lot for someone that is planning their own wedding.
 And just like a wedding planner could be just a book to someone, but you know when it’s a gift or something that someone treasures, could be a memory forever.”

 What does inspiration mean to you?

-“Inspiration is really hard to talk about because it’s quite innate in that you don’t really know where it comes from, but when it hits you you can to capture it like lightning in a bottle.
+“Inspiration is really hard to talk about because it’s quite innate.
+However, when it hits you you can to capture it like lightning in a bottle.
 I think Mara is very good at this.
-She gets a lot of ideas, she is such a brilliant designer, she gets ideas and she just gets them down straight away and I think she just takes in so many ideas, whether it’s something she’s seen on TV or something that she’s seen in the shops and she translates them into products and ideas so quickly.”
+She is such a brilliant designer.
+When she gets ideas, she just gets them down straight away.
+She also takes in so many ideas and translates them into products and ideas so quickly.”

-“I think it’s just about being observant and trying to capture the world or the most beautiful things about the world and then being able to filter it down and just take what you need to create something that wasn’t there before.”
+“I think it’s just about being observant and trying to capture the world and just take what you need to create something new.”

-“Inspiration is everywhere, and I think the challenge for the designer is being able to filter everything down into something useful and meaningful.”
+“Inspiration is everywhere.
+I think the challenge for the designer is being able to filter everything down into something useful.”

-Watch the full interview with Mara and Paul below, and don’t forget to stay tuned for more from the #InspirationPrinted series.
+Watch the full interview with Mara and Paul below.